insanitybit/typed-imap/README.md

 # imap-rs
 A typesafe client library for the IMAP protocol.

-Started off as a fork of [this library](https://github.com/mattnenterprise/rust-imap)

 Currently in the fledgling stages.
 Entirely *not* working, no stable API.

 # Example